Scattering for non-radial 3D NLS with combined nonlinearities: the interaction Morawetz approach: Introduction

 and the following ground state energy

-Note that the action functional $S_\omega$ is a conserved quantity along the time evolution of a solution to \eqref{NLS}, as sum of conserved quantities. \\
+Note that the action functional $S_\omega$ is a conserved quantity along the time evolution of a solution to \eqref{NLS}, as sum of conserved quantities.

 The existence of standing waves of the form $u(t,x)=e^{i \omega t}\psi(x)$ can be proved by showing that the aforementioned ground state energy is achieved, i.e., that the infimum of the action on the constraint $G=0$ is indeed a minimum.
-The fact that ground state energy level $m_\omega$ is achieved for any $\omega>0$ is proved in \cite{CMZ} while the instability properties of the corresponding standing waves is a recent result by \cite{FH}.
+The fact that ground state energy level $m_\omega$ is achieved for any $\omega>0$ is proved in \cite{AKN} while the instability properties of the corresponding standing waves is a recent result by \cite{FH}.
+It is worth mentioning that $m_\omega$ is given by $S_\omega(Q_\omega)$, where $Q_\omega$ solves the elliptic equation

 The question concerning the existence of ground states with an assigned mass has been addressed in \cite{BFG}.
 Eventually, for $\omega>0$, we introduce

 and

 and we recall the notion of scattering: we say that a solution $u(t,x)$ to \eqref{NLS} \emph{scatters} provided that